skorasaurus/carto-manual/carto_manual.md

 This url path assumes that imagename.png is located in a subfolder of your project, named img.

-Tip: For images, images that you use for polygon-pattern-file or map-background should be "seamless" ideally ones that are 256x256 or 512x512 in size.
+Tip: For images, images that you use for polygon-pattern-file or map-background should be "seamless."
+They should be  256x256 or 512x512 in size.
 If they aren't seemless, you will notice where one tile ends and the other begins (add ugly example)

 ===Attachments====